 A course book is the central item for each course.
 The author, Jenny Phillips, recommends that the PDF version be printed in color and assembled in a three-ring binder.
 The course books have both instructional information and student activities, often combined on the same pages.
 At all levels, students need to be able to see most, if not all, of the instructional pages since they include charts, visual aids, reading material, full-color artwork, and other essential parts of the lessons, as well as the activities that students need to complete.
 The pages with student activities generally need to be printed in color.
 In addition, parents work closely with their child in the courses up through Level Three, so course books for those levels are written for the parent to direct the lessons.
 Instructions to the parent within each lesson are in a blue font, while the content that the parent is to read to the child is in a black font.
 Printing out a course book in black and white will make this difficult to spot.
 With Level Four and above, children are expected to complete most of their work independently, although there are occasional instructions telling students to read aloud to parents, and parents will provide dictation to students.
 Assessments are also included in each course book.

-In addition to the course book, Level One and Level Two require the use of TGTB's set of Phonics Cards.
-These come with the free digital course files or you can buy pre-printed flashcards.
-Level Five introduces a similar set of Geography & Grammar Cards that will be used through Level Seven.
+A set of Geography & Grammar Cards will be used with Level Five through Level Seven.
 The inclusion of a reader (sometimes two volumes) or a Course Companion book varies for each level.

 Each course book includes quite a few worksheets.
 Worksheet activities are balanced between interaction, discussion, and hands-on activity in Levels One through Three, but as students begin to work independently in Level Four, learning methods depend more on reading and writing.
 Phillips purposely changes the formats of the courses and the individual activities from course to course to keep things interesting.